Instagram: 2020–present

 In September 2022, Ireland's Data Protection Commission fined the company $402 million under privacy laws recently adopted by the European Union over how it handled the privacy data of minors.
+After being trialled in mid-2022, Instagram introduced Notes in December 2022.
+This feature allows users to share updates as short text posts of up to 60 characters with certain people, who can then reply to them using messaging on Instagram.

-In February 2023, Instagram introduced a new feature allowing users to browse and post GIFs in the comments.

-In February 2023, Meta CEO Mark Zuckerberg shared the announcement that Meta will start selling blue verified badges on Instagram and Facebook.
-(Currently, this new feature is being tested in Australia and New Zealand.)
+In February 2023, Instagram introduced a new feature allowing users to browse and post GIFs in their comments.
+Also in February 2023, Zuckerberg announced that Meta would start selling blue "verified" badges on Instagram and Facebook.